Calytic/Oxide.Ext.Catalyst/README.md

 ### Sourcing

-Plugins available for installation through Catalyst are indirectly sourced from Oxide.
+Plugins available for installation through Catalyst are indirectly sourced only from [uMod.org](https://umod.org).

 Original authors are attributed and their corresponding documentation and possible licensing information is included.